Marycelin Baba: Education

 Baba received her Bachelor of Science degree in microbiology at Ahmadu Bello University in Zaria, Nigeria.
 In 1992, she received her Master of Science in Virology and in 2005, she received her PhD in virology at the University of Ibadan.
 Baba describes her PhD research extending for eight years, from 1996 to 2004, due to the lack of reagents for virological studies in Nigeria and lack of funds to import them into Nigeria.
 However, with the help of Organization for Women in Science for the Developing World, she was able to finish her program and graduate in 2005.

 Career

-After her PhD degree, Baba became the Head of the Medical Laboratory Science at the University of Maiduguri.
-From 2006 to 2016, she was appointed the Director of the WHO Polio Laboratory in Maiduguri.
+After earning her PhD, Baba became the Head of the Medical Laboratory Science Department at the University of Maiduguri.
+From 2006 to 2016, she was appointed the Director of the World Health Organization Polio Laboratory in Maiduguri.
 In 2009, she became the Professor of Medical Virology at Maiduguri University.

 In 2012, she had to leave Nigeria due to Boko Haram terror attacks.
 She settled in South Africa and Kenya where she was able to continue her research after being awarded two Institute of International Education Scholar Rescue Fund fellowships.
 While she was residing in South Africa, she was able to advance her research on enteroviruses and arboviruses.
 In 2017, Baba returned to Nigeria.
-She joined the World Health Organization polio laboratory at the University of Maiduguri Teaching Hospital where she contributed to the near complete eradication of polio in Nigeria.
+She joined the World Health Organization polio laboratory at the University of Maiduguri Teaching Hospital, where she contributed to the near-complete eradication of polio in Nigeria.